AusafMo/CustomDocument-ChatBot/README.md

 # CustomDocument-ChatBot
-Project for creating a document QA bot using LLAMA 2 LangChain, PineCode and indexing rather than fine-tuning.
+Repo for creating a document QA bot using LLAMA 2 LangChain, PineCode and indexing rather than fine-tuning.
 <br>
 - [x] Use Pinecone <br>
 - [ ]  Use Vertex AI PaLM API <br>